Chapter 102 – Reporting of Child Abuse

 Search and Seizure

 The only staff members with authority to conduct searches and/or seize items are employees who are certified administrators and School Resource Officers (SRO), unless there is an emergency.
-In emergencies, such as situations in which the health or safety of a student or employee is compromised, another school official may conduct a search and/or seize items.
+In emergencies, such as situations in which the health or safety of a student or employee is compromised or evidence of misconduct could be lost or destroyed, another school official may conduct a search and/or seize items.

 B. Personal Searches